Yarmouth & Acadian Shores Road Trip

 The southwestern most tip of Nova Scotia is a region renowned for its Acadian roots, colourful fishing villages and towering churches.
-Yarmouth is the hub of this region and is a great stopping point for hiking, fishing and seafaring adventures, while cultural enthusiasts can discover a bounty of local music, theatre, crafts, museums, galleries and, historic architecture.
+The town of Yarmouth is the hub of this region and is home to numerous activites and attractions including beautiful beaches, galleries and artisan shops, and even a foodie walking tour which visits a number of the town's wonderful restaurants.
+Cultural enthusiasts will discover a bounty of local music, theatre, museums, and historic architecture throughout the region.

 Le Village historique acadien de la Nouvelle Ecosse

 Situated on a beautiful 17 acre site overlooking Pubnico Harbour, step back in time and discover the life, work, and culture of the Acadians in the early 1900s.
 Whether it’s wandering through traditional Acadian buildings, immersing yourself in hands-on activities or taking in the views around the village, there is something for everyone to discover here.

 Acadian Kitchen Party at Argyler Lodge